AlchemyViewer/3p-nghttp2/nghttp2/doc/nghttp2_session_upgrade.rst

       header field (see `nghttp2_option_set_no_http_messaging()`).
 If
       HEAD is used in request, the length of response body must be 0 regardless of value included in content-length header field.

+    Performs post-process of HTTP Upgrade request.
+This function can be called from both client and server, but the behavior is very different in each other.

     If called from client side, the *settings_payload* must be the value sent in ``HTTP2-Settings`` header field and must be decoded